 Over the course of the year, the Board revised the budget several times to account for changes in revenue expectations and to change appropriations in light of the adjusted revenue estimates.
 Even with the adjustments in revenue, the Board was able to reduce spending and end the year with a smaller than initially anticipated deficit.
-Adjusted estimates in revenues and corresponding revisions in appropriations totaled an increase of \$140,062 in the GeneralFund.
+Adjusted estimates in revenues totaled an increase of \$269,618 in the General Fund.
+The Board was able to come in at a smaller than anticipated deficit due to actual instructional service expenditures being \$1,852,839 under budgeted expenditures.

-CALDWELL COUNTY BOARD OF EDUCATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2018
+CALDWELL COUNTY BOARD OF EDUCATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2019